aaroncampbell/custom-comment-types/README.md

 Official plugin for the <a href="https://core.trac.wordpress.org/ticket/35214">Custom Comment Types featured project</a>

-Collaborate on the plugin: <a href="https://github.com/aaroncampbell/custom-comment-types">Presenter on GitHub</a>
+Collaborate on the plugin: <a href="https://github.com/aaroncampbell/custom-comment-types">Custom Comment Types on GitHub</a>

 ## Installation